More Recipes with Fresh Pork

-- 2 packages FARMER JOHN® Extra Lean Ground Pork
+- 1 package FARMER JOHN® Extra Lean Ground Pork

 - 1 tsp. sugar

-In large bowl, combine FARMER JOHN® Extra Lean Ground Pork, pineapple, red onion, salt, ginger, Chipotle Chile Pepper, cumin, and cinnamon.
-Use a large fork or spoon to break up the meat and gently mix the ingredients until combined.
+While the potatoes are cooking, prepare pork filling.
+In large bowl, combine FARMER JOHN® Extra Lean Ground Pork, pesto, Parmesan, onion, sundried tomatoes, egg, black pepper, sugar, and cayenne.
+Use a large fork or spoon to break up the meat and gently mix the ingredients until just combined.

 Heat large skillet over medium-high heat.
 Add pork mixture and cook for 8-10 minutes, using a spatula to chop mixture into crumbles.
-(Work in two batches if your skillet is not large enough.)
 Remove from heat and drain.
 Set aside.

 Remove the potatoes from the oven and let cool enough to handle.
 Use sharp pairing knife to carefully cut in half long ways, from end to end, horizontally.
 Use a spoon to gently scoop out the insides, leaving about 1/4 of an inch of potato on the skin.
 You can reserve the scooped potatoes for another use, like bacon mashed potatoes!

 Increase the heat of the oven to 425°F. Brush or rub canola oil (or another high smoke point oil like grapeseed) all over the potato skins, outside and in.
 Return to baking sheet.
 Cook for 7 minutes on one side, then turn the skins over and cook for another 7 minutes.
 Remove from oven and let cool enough to handle.